demergent-labs/kybra/the_kybra_book/src/cross_canister.md

     return amount
 ```

-Here's how you would create its external canister definition:
+Here's how you would create its service definition:

 ```python
 from kybra import nat64, Principal, Service, service_update, update